huntabyte/cmdk-sv/README.md

 You can find global stylesheets to drop in as a starting point for styling.
 See [src/styles/cmdk](src/styles/cmdk) for examples.

+### Render Delegation

+Each of the components (except the dialog) accept an `asChild` prop that can be used to render a custom element in place of the default.
+When using this prop, you'll need to check the components slot props to see what attributes & actions you'll need to pass to your custom element.

+Components that contain only a single element will just have `attrs` & `action` slot props, or just `attrs`.
+Components that contain multiple elements will have an `attrs` and possibly an `actions` object whose properties are the attributes and actions for each element.

 ## FAQ

 **Accessible?** Yes.
 Labeling, aria attributes, and DOM ordering tested with Voice Over and Chrome DevTools.
 [Dialog](#dialog-cmdk-dialog-cmdk-overlay) composes an accessible Dialog implementation.